Dobeash/Munge/FUNCTIONS.md

 	  MUNGE data

 	DESCRIPTION:
-	  Load and/or manipulate a block of tabular (column and row) values.
+	  Load and / or manipulate a block of tabular (column and row) values.
-	  MUNGE is a function! value.
+	  MUNGE is a #(function!) value.

 	ARGUMENTS:
 	  data          [block!]

 	REFINEMENTS:
 	  /delete       Delete matching rows (returns original block) clause       [any-type!]
 	  /part         Offset position(s) and/or values to retrieve columns      [block! integer! word! none!]
 	  /where        Expression that can reference columns as row/1, row/2, etc condition    [any-type!]
 	  /group        One of avg, count, max, min or sum having       [word! block!]
 Word or expression that can reference the initial result set column as count, max, etc.
-	  /spec         Return columns and condition with field substitutions
+	  /flat         Flatten rows (requires part or where, but not group) /spec         Return columns and condition with field substitutions

 ### oledb